Open Now — 24/7 Plumbing

 How to Test for a Leaky Toilet Flapper

-Before you replace your toilet flapper, it’s essential to verify that it is indeed the cause of the leak.
+Before you replace your toilet flapper, it’s essential to verify that it is the cause of the leak.
 A simple and effective way to diagnose a leaky toilet flapper is by conducting a food colouring test.
-This test will help you determine if the flapper is allowing water to seep from the tank into the bowl, even when the toilet hasn’t been flushed.
+This test will help you determine if the flapper allows water to seep from the tank into the bowl, even when the toilet hasn’t been flushed.
 Here’s how to perform the test:

 Tools and Materials Needed